jj1bdx/freebsd-dev-trng/README.md

 64-byte hashed result of SHA512, and again hashed by SHA512, to obtain 64-byte (512-bit) hashed output.
 The hashed result is sent to the kernel.
 Compression ratio: 1/8.
 This whitening can be disabled by `-t` option.
-* When running in the default mode, the first block (512 bytes) from the tty device is *discarded* to prevent unstable data of TRNG from being transferred to `/dev/trng`, which results in rndtest(4) warnings.
+* When running in the default mode, the first block (512 bytes) from the tty device is *discarded* to prevent unstable data of TRNG from being transferred to `/dev/trng`.
 This data *truncation does not happen* when the data is redirected to stdout.

 The source to write to `/dev/trng` *must* be a real TRNG.
 Possible candidates are: